woodslab/bacteriocin_search/README.md

-Identify bacteriocin sequences present in clinical cohort of sequenced E. faecium isolates This repository is split into 5 parts:
+Identify bacteriocin sequences present in clinical cohort of sequenced E. faecium isolates
+This repository is split into 6 parts:
-Part 1: Set up conda environment
+**Part 1**: Set up conda environment
-Part 2: Snakefile to assemble and BLAST bacteriocin genes against isolates Part 3: Filter BLAST hits
+**Part 2**: Snakefile to assemble and BLAST bacteriocin genes against isolates
+**Part 3**: Filter BLAST hits
-Part 4: Cluster BLAST hits using CD-HIT
+**Part 4**: Cluster BLAST hits using CD-HIT
-Part 5: Snakefile_variation to identify variants, low coverage regions, and insertion elements in hits to enterocin A and bacteriocin 43
+**Part 5**: Snakefile_variation to identify variants, low coverage regions, and insertion   elements in hits to enterocin A and bacteriocin 43
+**Part 6**: Merge variations outputed by part 5

 # Part 1: Set up conda environment